The-Neon-Dev/ytdl/README.md

 ```
 Create project in Firebase and add SDK in index.html

-Last, do firebase login,init, and deploy(look firebase instructions)
+Last, do firebase login,init, and deploy(look firebase instructions for web hosting)

+Thats all,
+I will make the Readme more easy to understand form in the future.